ALL OF THIS INFO WILL BE UPDATED FOR OUR 2026 EVENTS SOON! Check back later

 Click here to see what the La Veta Traffic Cam has to show you about the weather right NOW.

 Colorado is known for packing 4 seasons in to a day so be prepared for anything.
-BUT, generally speaking, the weather is great and fairly predictable June, July.
-A breeze and mid-afternoon sprinkles are common, hail and fog can happen too.
-Here are some charts to help you with your prep.
-Many have asked why I don’t have my events in Aug/Sept – the answer is simple: hunting season.
-We are extremely thankful that all of these landowners grant us permission to host these rides annually, but hunting season around here is sacred.
+BUT, generally speaking, the weather is great and fairly predictable in August.
+A breeze and mid-afternoon sprinkles are common.

 A note from Tennessee – Wondering what to wear?
 LAYERS.
-I’ll spend most of my time in a Sweatshirt with a T-shirt underneath.
-BUT, my mornings start off bundled up in my Carharts, I’ll shed layers throughout the day, some days I want to strip down to shorts, and by sunset I’ll be layering back up.
+I’ll spend most of my time in a T-shirt and jeans, and a HAT and sunglasses.
+BUT, my mornings start off bundled up in a sweatshirt, sometimes even a jacket too, I’ll shed layers throughout the day, some days I want to strip down to shorts, but by sunset I’ll be layering back up.
 Pack PLENTY of layers, you’ll be happy you have them.
 Get yourself a light weight rain jacket that will fit over all those layers, but will still crumple down in to a pocket on your saddle – and never leave home without it… even if it’s a clear blue sky.
+It’s high altitude here, you are literally closer to the sun and will burn more easily then at lower elevations, so wear sunscreen, a hat, and sunglasses, and carry chapstick like your life depends on it.

 The Trail